1984 Orange Bowl: Game summary

 Nebraska came into the game as a 10 1/2-point favorite, and on their opening drive, the Huskers moved downfield rather easily.
 However, the Hurricanes got an early lift when they forced Nebraska to attempt a field-goal, which they then blocked.
 It was a huge early momentum swing and they capitalized very quickly.
 Kosar's two touchdown passes to Glenn Dennison along with a 45-yard Jeff Davis field goal gave Miami a 17–0 lead at the end of one quarter.
 Miami's second touchdown came after linebacker Jack Fernandez intercepted a pass from Gill at the Miami 35 and Kosar threw a pass to Eddie Brown for a touchdown, but the Kosar to Brown touchdown was erased after Stanley Shakespeare was caught for illegal blocking on a Nebraska defensive back and thus resulted in a 15-yard penalty at the spot of the foul, but it was good enough for a first down.

 Nebraska didn't panic.
 Early in the second quarter, Osborne reached into his bag of tricks.
 First, in an attempt to confuse Kosar, he switched jerseys between defensive backs Dave Burke and Mike McCashland.
 As a result, Burke then played in the free safety position and McCashland played in the right cornerback position.
 Also, Burke, wearing McCashland's jersey, intercepted a pass from Kosar at the Nebraska 26.
 Then, on the 12th play for a 74-yard touchdown drive, he ran a trick play known as the fumblerooski.
 Facing a 3rd and 5 situation, Nebraska quarterback Gill intentionally "fumbled" the snap from center by effectively setting it on the turf, faking the ball to the fullback Mark Schellen, who, alongside Gill, Rozier and the tight end Monte Engebritson, ran right.
 The ball was picked up by All-American offensive guard and Outland Trophy/Lombardi Award winner Dean Steinkuhler, who ran left with the ball on a 19-yard touchdown run.
 While it is neither the first nor the last time this play has been run, it is arguably the most famous incidence of this play, which is now illegal.
+Before the game, Miami head coach Schnellenberger told his team that if Nebraska happened to run the fumblerooski that would show that the Huskers were desperate and that Miami would win.
 A touchdown run by Gill later in the period made the score 17–14 at halftime, on a 64-yard touchdown drive.